 What are your favorite exercise videos, apps, or other resources?

-Please feel free to share any favorite apps, videos, accounts to follow or other resources with me in the comments!
+Please feel free to share any favorite exercise apps, videos, or other resources in the comments!

-I’d especially love to know more kid-friendly Chinese and Korean exercise videos!
+I’d be grateful to know of more kid-friendly Chinese and Korean exercise videos!

 More home learning resources for bilingual families